Recipe: Grilled Prawn Recipe »

 Nduja is a spicy, spreadable paste made from cured pork and peppers, traditionally from Italy’s Calabria region.
 Nduja is made with lean and fat pork trimmings and sun-dried Calabrian chilli peppers.
 It's like an Italian cousin of chorizo but it is softer and spicier.
 Nduja is actually probably closer to Spanish sobrasada (this is more paprika based).

-1 - This grilled prawn recipe can be done on the barbecue or grill (indoor grill is fine).
+1 - In this recipe I'll show you the best way to grill seafood.
+This grilled prawn recipe can be done on the barbecue or grill (indoor grill is fine).

 2 - The prawns that they use at The Del are U6 prawns that are extra, extra large or jumbo prawns.
 It can be hard to find these fresh and I could only find them frozen (unless I wanted to pre-order a big box!).
 U6 means that there are 6 or less prawns per pound or less than 13 prawns per kilo although the ones I bought were around 100g/3.5ozs each so they were really big.
 You can use any green prawn but larger ones are better for presentation.